axz2000/sportsbook/README.md

 git commit -m "[some message here]" -- This is the unit of change (if there is a problem we can roll it back to the previous commit).
 Type a message to indicate what changes have been made.
 Even between pushes you can commit multiple times.

 git push -- uploads all commits (changes) to the repo on github for all to see

+some file running tips

+"interpretor.py" is meant to be run at the completion of the sports day (00:00 when all games that have active bets are completed), this will ask for "here to look", that is a recap of the day, say "no" at first, then input the results of the day (array of 1s and 0s) corresponding to the bets in "masterDaily.csv", this file wil add them all and update the file.
+If you wish to recap the day, run the file again and answer "yes" to "are you here to look"

+"processor.py" is meant to be run once a day after interpretor, this yields the relevant bets and kelly weights of all bets for the coming day